 Jena Pincott writes about the quirky, hidden side of science — the shocking, subconscious, under-the-radar stuff.
-She is the author of Do Chocolate Lovers Have Sweeter Babies?: Exploring the Surprising Science of Pregnancy, which received starred reviews from Kirkus and Library Journal.
-Her previous book, Do Gentlemen Really Prefer Blondes?, on the science of love and attraction, is being translated in 17 languages.
-It received a “starred review” in Publishers Weekly and was featured on ABC’s Good Morning America, Fox News, CBS’ The Early Show, NPR, and covered in Glamour, the New York Post, the New York Daily News, the Washington Post, and the Associated Press.
-Jena’s writing and interviews have appeared in the Wall Street Journal, Huffington Post, Newsweek, Redbook,and other publications.
+She is the author of Do Chocolate Lovers Have Sweeter Babies?: Exploring the Surprising Science of Pregnancy, which received starred reviews from Kirkus and Library Journal for mixing “science with wit, personal anecdote, and playful humor.”
+Her previous book, Do Gentlemen Really Prefer Blondes?, on the science of love and attraction, is translated in 17 languages and received a starred review in Publishers Weekly.Her books have been featured on ABC’s Good Morning America, Fox News, CBS’ The Early Show, NPR, Big Think, Science Fantastic with Michio Kaku, and many other TV and radio programs.
+Jena’s science writing and interviews have appeared in the Wall Street Journal, Huffington Post, Newsweek, Oprah.com/OWN,and other publications.

 Jena graduated with a dual major in Biology and Media Studies from Hampshire College.
 Seeking a happy medium, she worked on science documentaries for PBS, and then moved on to publishing.
 She was a senior editor at Random House, and, before that, an editor at John Wiley & Sons.
 She received an M.A. from New York University; her thesis was on science and the sublime in the works of Thomas Pynchon.